OAGi/Score/docs/user_guide/index.rst

 Most drop-down list has a built-in filter.
 This is particularly useful when a list is big.
 The filter is displayed after a drop-down list is clicked.
 The user can narrow down the values in the list by typing in a few characters.
-For example, in the owner drop-down, typing in “oa” will narrow down the list to usernames containing “oa”.
+For example, in the owner drop-down, typing in "oa" will narrow down the list to usernames containing "oa".

 How to Search and Filter for a Core Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Searching for a Core Component is performed in the “Core Component”
+Searching for a Core Component is performed in the "Core Component"
 page.
 To visit this page:

-1. On the top menu of the page, click “Core Component”.
+1. On the top menu of the page, click "Core Component".

-2. Choose “View/Edit Core Component” from the drop-down list.
+2. Choose "View/Edit Core Component" from the drop-down list.

-The “Core Component” page is returned where ACC, ASCC, ASCCP, BCC, BCCP
+The "Core Component" page is returned where ACC, ASCC, ASCCP, BCC, BCCP,
+CDT (Core Data Type), and BDT (Business Data Type) are displayed
-and DT (Data Types) are displayed according to filters in the bottom
+according to filters in the bottom table.
+You can use the filters
-table.
-You can use the filters described and depicted on the screenshot
+described and depicted on the screenshot below to filter the list of CCs
-below to filter the list of CCs that is displayed:
+that is displayed:

 -  *Branch* allows for filtering the Core Components based on their
    release.
 To do this:

-   -  | Choose the release you would like to view from the “Branch”
+   -  | Choose the release you would like to view from the "Branch"
         drop-down list near the top-left of the page.
 Specifically,
-        “Working” means the release being worked on, based on the latest
+        "Working" means the release being worked on, based on the latest
         release.
 In other words, if the current latest release is
-        “10.6”, “Working” means 10.6 plus changes; and if “10.6” or
+        "10.6", "Working" means 10.6 plus changes; and if "10.6" or
-        “10.5” is selected then only core components **and their
+        "10.5" is selected then only core components **and their
         details** as they were at the release will be displayed.
 All
         releases are generally incremental.
 See also
         `Branch <#branch>`__.
       | **Note:** Any change in the *Branch* filter of a CC-related page
-        (i.e., the “Code List” and “Core Component” page) is stored and
+        (i.e., the "Code List" and "Core Component" page) is stored and
         used across all CC-related pages.
-The “Code List” page is
+The "Code List" page is
-        considered CC-related when it is visited via “View/Edit Code
+        considered CC-related when it is visited via "View/Edit Code
-        List” under the “Core Component” menu.
+        List" under the "Core Component" menu.
 However, it is considered
-        BIE-related when it is visited via “View/Edit Code List” under
+        BIE-related when it is visited via "View/Edit Code List" under
-        the “BIE” menu.
+        the "BIE" menu.

 -  *Type* allows for filtering the results based on the `CC
    type <#core-component-in-brief>`__.
 To use this filter:

-   -  Click on it and check or uncheck the “ACC”, “ASCC”, “ASCCP”,
+   -  Click on it and check or uncheck the "ACC", "ASCC", "ASCCP",
-      “BCC”, “BCCP”, or “DT” checkboxes to filter out various CC types.
+      "BCC", "BCCP", "CDT", or "BDT" checkboxes to filter out various
+      CC types.
 If no CC type is selected, the filter is not used.

 -  *State* allows for filtering the results based on Core Components’
    state.
 To use this filter: